 By Yvette Fletcher

-At Which?, we know what makes a great bread maker and what to look for to avoid the worst.
-Here, we explain how to buy the best bread maker for you.
+Find out what makes a great bread maker and what to look for to avoid the worst.

 A bread maker takes the hard work and hassle out of making homemade bread, and in some cases it can be cheaper than buying a supermarket loaf.
 You'll also know exactly what's in each loaf, your home will smell amazing and you'll get to wake up to gorgeous freshly baked bread.

 But not every bread maker is capable of making a great-tasting loaf.
-In our tests, we've uncovered bread makers that produce loaves with hard, knobbly crusts and a dense, heavy texture.
+In our tests, we've uncovered bread makers that produce loaves sunken, misshapen loaves with a dense, heavy texture.

 Our tough independent tests allow us to rate and review bread makers so you can buy the best.
 So to help you pick the best bread maker for your needs and budget, make sure you read our bread maker reviews.